top of page

 HSP visits Mildura

-HSP and (then) Dept of Human Services in Mildura discussing hearing health care challenges in remote rural areas, and the small business owners who provide services under HSP and NDIS.
+Early days: the (then) Dept of Human Services, in Mildura discussing hearing health care challenges in remote rural areas, and the small business owners who provide services under HSP and NDIS.

 Meeting in Canberra

-Meeting The Hon.
+Early days: Meeting The Hon.
 Mark Coulton, MP, The Hon.
-Trent Zimmerman, MP, and representatives from the (then) Departments of Human Services, Social Services, and Health, and the HSP.
+Trent Zimmerman, MP, and representatives from the (then) Dept. of Human Services, Social Services, and Health.

 • Facebook